Markuze/dma-kasan/README.md

 Experiments
 -----------

+To initiate tracing run tracek.sh which sets up kernel ftracing that we use for KASAN logging, it also dumps the current log to output\_trace.

 On the newly installed kernel, run an IO application that exercises the DMA APIs.
 We run pings with various messages sizes to trigger DMA map/unmap operations of various lengths in NIC drivers.
 For example, ping 128 times with